Pushchairs, Wagons, Slings, Carriers and Buggies

 Carrying children all day is tiring though and it can be difficult to keep your child dry in the rain.
 It’s harder to share the burden as you need to remove baby to swap over the harness.
 It’s also only really suitable for babies, although experienced wearers can carry toddlers with ease in this way.

 Rucksack-style carriers enable a small child to get a better view of the festival, rather than just seeing a sea of legs, and they may enjoy feeling more part of the action.
+We particularly like the ones with a stand, so they stand upright when you put them down, and so can double up as a seat for mealtimes.

 But again, carrying your child all day is tiring.
 They can be restrictive – much harder to just sit down on the grass spontaneously or indulge in a quick spot of hula-hooping as you pass the circus skills area!
 And it becomes a real pain if a child likes to get in and out a lot.